 9. Credit Card Rewards

 Going along with the previous point, credit card rewards are a great way to make some money passively.
 You can earn cash back, points that can be used for travel, or cash in your points for gift cards.
 I use the Citi Double Cash card as my go-to credit card and I earn 2% cash back for every purchase.
-Over the course of a year that adds up to a significant amount for someone who puts every possible expense on a credit card.
+Over the course of a year that adds up to a significant amount for someone who puts every possible expense on a credit card (see this list of the best cash back credit cards).

 I also have other credit cards that earn higher percentages of cash back for certain purposes.
 Both the Chase Freedom card and the Discover It card will earn 5% cash back on purchases in specific categories that rotate each month.
 I love being able to rack up 5% cash back for things I need to buy anyway, like groceries and gas.